Editor’s note: This post was originally published on 8/31/16 and has been updated for accuracy and comprehension.

 The second section of the website clearly defines the services Reward Expert offers.

 On the homepage, Reward Expert offers three tools to help users find rewards, based on their activity.
 The design easily segments and defines the tools using color and icons.

 Red Bull TV Home Page

-The visuals are simply stunning and top-notch quality.
+The visuals in this website design are simply stunning and top-notch quality.

 It uses clear CTAs, making it easy for the user to know what they need to do.

-It uses color in a great way – to differentiate the content while adding to the visual impact.
+It uses visuals in a great way – to differentiate the content while adding to the visual impact.